Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/installation.md

 ## Running Docker

-To run our website, and the Docker container, in the terminal at the root directory of our project, `CivicTechJobs/`, enter the command, `docker compose up`, and visit http://localhost:8000/.
+To run our website and the Docker container, in the terminal at the root directory of our project, `CivicTechJobs/`, enter the command, `docker compose up`, and visit http://localhost:8000/.
 You should now see the front page of our website.

 ## Frequently Asked Questions